League to Enforce Peace: Formation

 Pacifists rejected the league's notion of collective security, and nationalists rejected the idea of America submitting to arbitration.
 The founders, on the other hand, though varied in their outlooks, expressed a long-established ideal of the civilizing influence of the British Empire and American democracy.
 The initial efforts of the League to Enforce Peace aimed at creating public awareness through magazine articles and speeches.
 S. Harrison White, Justice and Chief justice of the Colorado Supreme Court, lectured across the United States on behalf of the League to Enforce Peace.

 The League of Peace combined enthusiastic support for the American war effort with its proposals for a new international order to follow the defeat of Germany.
 It presented its plans for an international organization to respond to any nation that would follow a course like that of German militarism.

 President Wilson's specific proposal for the League of Nations met resistance from the Republican-controlled Senate and the opposition led by Senator Henry Cabot Lodge of Massachusetts.
 The high-minded debate deteriorated until the ideal of international cooperation was, writes one historian, "sacrificed to party intrigue, personal antipathy, and pride of authorship."
 The League to Enforce Peace believed American participation was more important than the exact nature of the organization, but found itself defending Wilson's plan against attempts to restrict American participation in it.
 When the U.S. Senate debated the treaty with Germany, the League of Peace opposed attempts in the Senate to restrict American participation in international arbitration.

 In February 1919, the League held a series of public meetings in more than half-a-dozen American cities in support of Wilson's League proposal.
 President Wilson thanked the League for its support.

-In the summer of 1919, the League of Peace published a book of essays modeled on The Federalist Papers called The Covenanter: An American Exposition of the Covenant of the League of Nations.
+In Summer 1919, the League of Peace published a book of essays The Covenanter: An American Exposition of the Covenant of the League of Nations, modeled on The Federalist Papers.
 It delivered a copy to every member of Congress.
 Lowell, Taft, and former Attorney-General George W. Wickersham were the authors.
 The New York Times called it a "masterly analysis" and thought it perfectly suited for a broad public: "This—thank Heaven—is a brochure for the lazy-minded!"

 Lodge was willing to accept the League with serious reservations.
-In the end, on March 19, 1920, Wilson had Democratic Senators vote against the League with the Lodge Reservations, while Republicans opposed Wilson's plan to join the League without reservations, and the United States never joined the League of Nations.
+In the end, on March 19, 1920, Wilson had Democratic Senators vote against the League with the Lodge Reservations while Republicans opposed Wilson's plan to join the League without reservations.
+The United States never joined the League of Nations.